nmazda/BubbleProject/README.md

 ### Implementation and Output

-### Pipeline To Convert Simulation Images to Realistic Labeled Bubble Data

 In this project, we utilize PyTorch, a powerful deep learning framework.
 To delve deeper into the specifics of our training and testing methodologies, please refer to our documentation [here](Pix2PixImageTranslation/README.md).
 The output of our model comprises realistic bubble images with dimensions of 256x256 pixels.
 For additional insights into the Pix2Pix model, we recommend referring to the original [PyTorch](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) repository detailing its implementation.

+### Pipeline To Convert Simulation Images to Realistic Labeled Bubble Data

+This pipeline processes simulation images to generate labeled bubble data through a series of steps, including image conversion, realistic image generation using the Pix2Pix GAN image translation model, image combination, and labelling the bubbles in realistic images using labels from simulation.
+Initially, it converts original simulation images into smaller black and white (B&W) squares, resizing them to a standard size.
+Using a trained Pix2Pix model, it then generates realistic images from these B&W squares.
+The pipeline combines each pair of B&W and realistic images side by side, producing paired images.
+Finally, it applies the bubble labels from the simulation data to the generated realistic images, resulting in a fully labeled bubble dataset.

+Please refer to our documentation [here](Pix2PixImageTranslation/README.md) for more details about the steps to execute the scripts.

 ## Black and White Autoencoder ##